 While the original model came only in black or white, the sequel boasted a choice of six different colors.
-These included black, green, blue, silver and pink (with a limited-edition iPod nano (Product) Red version coming later with support from U2 lead singer, Bono).
+These included black, green, blue, silver and pink.
+A limited-edition iPod nano (Product) Red version came later with support from U2 lead singer, Bono.

 New iPod nano specs